Yeh Rishta Kya Kehlata Hai: Plot

+The series also parallelly focuses on the stories of Akshara's brother Shaurya with her best friend Varsha, her cousin Anshuman with Jasmeet, Naitik's sister Rashmi, a survivor of domestic abuse raising her daughter, also named Gayatri alone and finding love again in Sameer and his cousin Nandini's story with his best friend Mohit as they navigate raising their adopted son Yash and biological son Anmol and also on Devyani's children Naman with Karishma and Muskaan with Alok.
+The second generation parallelly focuses on story of Naksh with Keerti, a domestic abuse survivor, as they navigate through a second chance in love while Gayatri's story too with Kartik's youngest uncle Samarth and Anmol's story with Kartik's cousin Mansi.
+The third generation parallelly focuses on story of Aarohi, also a doctor and Neil along with Kairav with Abhinav's sister Muskaan.
+The fourth generation parallelly follows the stories of Ruhi and Rohit along with cousin sisters of Armaan, Charu and Kiara with Abhir who turns out to be alive and Armaan's cousin brothers Krish and Aryan with Tanya and Disha respectively.

 Production

 Development

 Filming of the show began on 11 September 2008.
 It was launched at Rambagh Palace in Jaipur, Rajasthan.
 In January 2009, the series was promoted through a campaign at six main cities by StarPlus along with Jagran Solutions.
 A contest was held in the country among over 1000 married couples out of which fifty of them were selected through events like quizzes and on air test on radios.
 They were made to remarry with the rituals along with the games and events held in Rambagh Palace.

-In January 2010, a sequence was shot without any dialogue, with only background music used during dramatic scenes when the Singhania family learn that the character Akshara motivates the love between her sister-in-law Nandhini and Naitik's friend Mohit, against them.
+In January 2010, a sequence was shot without any dialogue, with only background music used during dramatic scenes when the Singhania family learn that the character Akshara motivates the love between her sister-in-law Nandini and Naitik's friend Mohit, against them.

 In January 2013, Yeh Rishta Kya Kehlata Hai was sent notice by channel for its ending due to decreasing ratings.
 However it received extension until June 2013 while the ratings rose and the decision of ending was dropped.
 Besides, twice again it received notice for ending but soon when the ratings increased after it, the plan was dropped and the series continued.

 During November 2014, lead Hina Khan could not attend shooting for a few days due to her other work schedules and the track was altered for her absence.
 In December 2014, a scene where characters Naman and Karishma kiss was cut from the broadcast to avoid offending the show's audience.